 A huge field of termite mounds makes a pretty interesting scene.
 It almost appears to be a cemetery with tombstones.

 Tolmer Falls was my favorite waterfall in Litchfield National Park.
 It was quietly magnificent, hidden away in a narrow gorge, viewable only from a small platform above the cliffs.
 I think it was the subtle nature of its raw power that drew me in.
 I visited Tolmer Falls twice and enjoyed shooting the scenes surrounding the gorge at sunset as well as during the day.

 I highly recommend Tolmer Falls for sunset.
 The sun lights the rocks up a magnificent earthy orange that fades to a soft red.
 Then, looking away from the waterfall, the rolling mountains make for some stunning landscapes and silhouettes during the final moments of the sunset.
 The best time to shoot this waterfall is in the late afternoon or during sunset.

 We stayed at the Litchfield Motel, which is one of the last accommodations before you enter Litchfield National Park.
 Equipped with a swimming pool and a continental breakfast, it made for the perfect base for day trips into Litchfield National Park.

 If you do prefer to camp in the park there are campgrounds at Wangi and Florence Falls that are quite popular.
-Four-wheel drive camping is Tjaynera Falls, Surprise Creek Falls and Florence Falls.
+Four-wheel drive camping is at Tjaynera Falls, Surprise Creek Falls, and Florence Falls.
 Camping fees do apply and you can check the fees and more information on the official site here.